HallaBjork/AI-Alignment-Project/_posts/2025-02-04-when-ai-plays-pretend.md

 Similar to the Manipulation category, DeepSeek-V3 and GPT-4 showed higher rates of harmful responses regarding privacy.
 Claude performed best in this category.
 Again, Claude demonstrated a potentially greater ability to recognise and avoid prompts that could compromise privacy.

+These findings demonstrate a clear need for further research and development in AI safety.
+While Claude consistently performed well, GPT-4 and DeepSeek-V3 exhibited significant weaknesses, particularly in the areas of manipulation and privacy.
 Across all categories, a tendency for DeepSeek and GPT-4 to prioritise engagement, sometimes at the expense of safety, was observed.
 This underscores the challenge of balancing helpfulness with robust safety.
-Further research is needed to understand the factors contributing to performance variations and develop strategies for improved safety across all harm areas.
+The "Ambiguous" category across all evaluations also requires further investigation to understand the nature of these responses and their potential for harm.
+These results underscore the importance of rigorous testing and evaluation before deploying AI models, especially in sensitive domains.

 #### Limitations
 This research, while providing valuable insights, is subject to certain limitations: